chaseofthejungle/tic-tac-toe/README.md

 # This is a simple Tic-Tac-Toe game web app.

-# TODO: Encapsulate player victory message logic into an isolated function.
+TODO: app.js function code could be significantly fewer lines if iteration logic is implemented.